 This study identified and interpreted three themes that may contribute to an understanding of this relationship between participation in service learning and enhanced perceptions of self-efficacy and empowerment in community.
 Analysis of the data yielded the following common themes: perception of benefit to communities through service learning, perception of identity clarification with community, and a connection between academic theory and experiential practice.
 Service learning's visionary paradigm of educators as both nurturing caregivers and disseminators of knowledge represents our concern for holistic perceptions of self-efficacy, or the understanding of the self as inter-related and connected to one's community, and having the power to make a difference in that community.

 Mullins, Monalisa McCurry, "The Impact of Service Learning on Perceptions of Self-Efficacy" (2003).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 21.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."